jasonalshamary/hungryadmin/content/All/saltstaticblog.rst

 Our setup is going to consist of the following:

-1 droplet from DigitalOcean (Ubuntu).
+1 Ubuntu droplet from DigitalOcean, or your favorite VPS provider.

 Our static blog (Pelican) running through nginx and a virtualenv.